 And enjoy your delicious homemade takoyaki that tastes like it's straight from a Japanese street food stall!

-- Overfill the mold - If you just fill each mold with a small amount of batter you will find that, either the takoyaki becomes quite small or they're not round enough.
-You need to overfill it and then when it starts to cook and firm up, push the excess batter into the mold and turn it.
+- Overfill the mold – If you just fill each mold with a small amount of batter, you will find that either the takoyaki becomes quite small or they’re not round enough.
+You need to overfill it and then push the excess batter into the mold and turn it when it starts to cook and firm up.

 - Use picks or bamboo skewers to turn them - It's easy to use a pick to scoop around the edges and turn each takoyaki.

-Of course takoyaki is always best when it's freshly cooked which is why I don't recommend making them in advance, but how about leftovers?
+Of course, takoyaki is always best when it’s freshly cooked, so I don’t recommend making them in advance, but how about leftovers?
 Can they be stored?
 If so, for how long?
 How can I reheat them?
 I will answer all these questions here!

 Storing

 Takoyaki can be stored in the refrigerator for 1-2 days.
-For best results, store without sauce and toppings and add them after reheating.
+Store without sauce and toppings and add them after reheating for best results.
 (See more about reheating below!)

 Takoyaki can also be frozen and has recently become a popular freezer food in Japan.
-When freezing them, allow them to cool completely and then place them on a tray spaced apart.
-Freeze for about 30 minutes and then transfer to a sealable freezer bag or container, this will stop them from sticking together.
+Allow them to cool completely when freezing and then place them on a tray spaced apart.
+Freeze for about 30 minutes and then transfer to a sealable freezer bag or container.
+This will stop them from sticking together.
 Takoyaki can be frozen for about 2 weeks.

 Reheating